 An often unpleasant part of a regular day job is navigating the waters of office politics.
 In some roles, this isn’t an issue, but in others, politics can really ruin what is an otherwise pleasant field of work.

-Work from anywhere jobs free you from the politics in the office, rigid hierarchical structures, and the stress that can come with such a role.
+Stay at home jobs free you from the politics in the office, rigid hierarchical structures, and the stress that can come with such a role.

 Related to the above, your office can really be anywhere.
 As unrealistic as it may seem to see people working from the beach, the best work from home jobs make this possible.